NyxIsBad/discordscripts/README.md

 # Discord Scripts & Use
 The repo is currently serving the diff between the `6b9dd01` and `7583133` commits from Sarah's [BD Addons](https://github.com/itmesarah/classchanges/commits/main/discordclasses.js).
-You can use Ames' [implementation script](https://github.com/accrazed/far) to use it with the served .diff files, or you can call diff.py with the replace flag, which accepts a file and replaces classes based on a classesjs input
+You can use Ames' [implementation script](https://github.com/accrazed/far) to use it with the served .diff files, or you can call replace.py.

 # Structure:
 - `classes_mapping.csv contains` csv data that's for other programs to interpret